andrewilf/Just-In/README.md

 ![feed with person image](https://github.com/andrewilf/Just-In/blob/main/readme_image/10.png?raw=true)

-## Deleting people
+## Removing people
-- To delete people from the current profile, click on the "add/remove people" button at the bottom of the "stream status" sidebar.
+- To remove people from the current profile, click on the "add/remove people" button at the bottom of the "stream status" sidebar.

 - At the bottom of the form, click on the person you wish to remove.